Riley-5/gis709-assignment4/README.md

 ## How to use the app

 The application allows a user to pick a start and end location by either searching for a start and end location with the form above the map or by dragging the markers around the map.
-Once a start and end location have been determined the shortest and safest route between the start and end location will be displayed.
+Once a start and end location have been determined the safest route between the start and end location will be displayed.

 ## Motivation